 Face-to-Face Training Courses

-Face-to-face training classes are offered routinely.
+Face-to-face training classes are not offered in Fall 2020, but live training will be delivered through Collaborate Ultra.
 Register through Employee and Organizational Development's Training system.
-Click the “Training Course Registration” link search and add the class.

-Digital Measures Training Classes:
+APL Live Training Classes: